 Autologus Fat Injections (Liposuction)

-In the case of liposuction, a surgical procedure involves transfering the patient’s own fat from another area of the body.
+In the case of liposuction, a surgical procedure involves transferring the patient’s own fat from another area of the body.
 The patient’s fat is purified, then injected.
 The procedure can be an ideal volume source for deeper lines and creases, but requires seeing a medical specialist with specialized training.
 Results can be long-lasting, but also unpredictable, lasting anywhere from six months to 10 years.

 Where can fillers be injected?